 You can view all project metadata (e.g. the list of members, data usage, creation date), as well as some other optional columns (e.g. project creator).
 To enable the optional columns, select the column from the dropdown menu to the right of the column names.

 In addition to viewing the list of projects, org admins can give themselves access to any project billed to the org.
 If you select a project in which you are not a member, you will still be able to navigate into the project's settings page.
-On the project settings page, you can click a button to grant yourself Administer permissions to the project.
+On the project settings page, you can click a button to grant yourself ADMINISTER permissions to the project.

-You can also grant yourself Administer permissions if you are currently a member of a project billed to your org but you only have VIEW, CONTRIBUTE, or UPLOAD permissions.
+You can also grant yourself ADMINISTER permissions if you are currently a member of a project billed to your org but you only have VIEW, CONTRIBUTE, or UPLOAD permissions.

-The "Funds Left" shows org admins how much is left of the org's spending limit.
-If your org does not have a spending limit, your org is unlimited, and this box shows as “n/a.”
+In the Funds Left section shows how much is left of the org's spending limit.
+If your org does not have a spending limit, your org is unlimited, which shows up as “N/A.”